Ukraine Wedding Traditions Cultural Wedding Guide 2025

 - Distribution: Shared among all guests

-Modern Ukrainian weddings feature both korovai and contemporary cake, with the bread’s height traditionally predicting marriage prosperity-the higher it rises, the more successful the union.
+Modern Ukrainian weddings feature both korovai and contemporary cake, with the bread’s height traditionally predicting marriage prosperity: the higher it rises, the more successful the union.

 Bread and Salt Welcome Ceremony

 The bread and salt greeting is the traditional Ukrainian welcome for newlyweds at the reception, where parents present a loaf with salt that the couple shares as their first married act.
+This hospitality ritual is shared across Eastern European cultures, including Romanian and Belarusian weddings.

 This hospitality ritual includes: